All Episodes

 You know, that's a very good question, ma'am.

-One horrid little answer is, if you think you liked the last movie that you went to, imagine being able to plug into somebody else's life, especially the high points or the low points.
+And one horrid little answer is, if you think you liked the last movie that you went to, imagine being able to plug into somebody else's life, especially the high points or the low points.

-What do you think, doctor?
+What do you think, Doctor?

 I think you're absolutely right, Art.